moisalucian/office-or-home-office/SETUP.md

 #### Option A: Team Member Setup (Recommended)
 If your team already has a Firebase project set up:
 1. Get the Firebase configuration from your team admin (see format below)
-2. Run the app - it will automatically show a configuration dialog on first startup
+2. Run the app - it will automatically show a Firebase configuration dialog on first startup
-3. Paste the configuration provided by your team admin
+3. Enter the configuration details provided by your team admin
 4. Click "Save Configuration"

-**Firebase Configuration Format:**
+**Firebase Configuration Details Your Team Admin Should Provide:**
 ```
 VITE_FIREBASE_API_KEY=your_api_key_here
 VITE_FIREBASE_AUTH_DOMAIN=your-project.firebaseapp.com